Sławoborze

 Sławoborze (Stolzenberg) is a village in Świdwin County, West Pomeranian Voivodeship, in north-western Poland.
 It is the seat of the gmina (administrative district) called Gmina Sławoborze.
 It lies approximately 13 km north of Świdwin and 92 km north-east of the regional capital Szczecin.

 The village has a population of 2,009.

+History

+The archaeological remains of the medieval town Stolzenberg of present-day Sławoborze have been identified in the vicinity of nearby Zagrody.
+The settlement was likely founded in the late 13th or early 14th century and existed only briefly before being abandoned for unknown reasons.
+Modern research has uncovered over 400 artefacts and a well-preserved town layout; however, the causes of its decline remain unclear, and will be explored in future studies.

+The earliest records of modern Sławoborze date back to the 16th century.
+It also appears in 19th century German literature.